20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ---
 layout: post
-title:  "Simulating Interstellar: Wormholes, spinning black holes, accretion disks, and redshift"
+title:  "Wormholes, spinning black holes, accretion disks, and redshift"
 date:   2024-06-19 19:33:23 +0000
 categories: C++
 ---

 Hiyas!
 This article is the third in a series on rendering general relativity - if you're unfamiliar you may want to read these articles first: [one](https://20k.github.io/c++/2024/05/31/schwarzschild.html), [two](https://20k.github.io/c++/2024/06/19/tetrads.html).
-We're going to tie up some loose ends today, and complete the steps you need to render arbitrary metric tensors in general relativity.
+We're going to tie up some loose ends today, and dip heavily into the science behind Interstellar (mostly by accident)[^thorne].
 This is the last jumbo tutorial article I'm doing in this series - after this we'll be moving onto numerical relativity, so its time to clear up a few straggler topics:

+[^thorne]: Really this is more that this is a very Kip Thorne heavy article

 1. Wormholes
 2. A dynamic timestep